PinchePanchoPincho/algorithmThursday/readme.md

 Create a function that returns the lowest product of 4 consecutive digits (1-9) in a number given as a string.

+The input is given as a string, the return is a number.

 This should only work if the number has 4 digits or more.
 If not, return "Number is too small".

 Example